 That’s why more savers are looking to the financial markets to protect their money and grow it for the future.

 Before you start investing it’s important you’ve paid off any expensive debt and saved the equivalent of at least three months of your outgoings in an easily accessible cash account in case of an emergency.
+Once you’ve done that, you can look at the best ways to invest £100k.

 Where to put £100,000 for the best return